 - Parents may not authorise absence; only schools can do this.
 Schools may authorise any absence they deem appropriate; conversely, they can refuse to authorise any absence.

 - Parents do not have an automatic right to withdraw students from school for a holiday, and, in law, have to apply for permission in advance.
 Retrospective approval may not be given.

 - Holidays taken during term time without approval from the Headteacher will be recorded as unauthorised.

 Removal of your child for a holiday in term time without permission without authorisation from the Headteacher may lead to issuing of fixed penalty notice or even prosecution under section 444 of the Education Act.

 What to do:

-Requesting holidays should be done in writing at least one month prior to the departure and preferably to save disappointment, prior to booking the holiday.
+Requesting absence should be done in writing at least one month prior to the absence.
 If the child does not return to school after an agreed period, they may be marked as having unauthorised absence.